paralympics/sdms-user-guide/docs/help/athlete-registration-and-licensing-fact-sheet.md

     <small>(R): Review “R” fixed date sport class status</small>
 </p>

-*If a record breaking performance is set by an athlete with a New “N” or Review “R” sport class status at a World Para Sport Recognised competition, the UNPC has six (6) weeks in Athletics, Powerlifting, Shooting, or Swimming, respectively, after the end of the competition to present the athlete for an international classification assessment.
-The record breaking performance will be recognised if the outcome of the athlete’s classification assessment validates the original sport class and he/she is allocated a Confirmed “C” or Review “R” fixed date sport class status.*
+*If a record breaking performance is set by an athlete with a New “N” or Review “R” sport class status at a World Para Sport Recognised competition, the NPC has six (6) weeks in Athletics, Powerlifting, Shooting, or Swimming, respectively, after the end of the competition to present the athlete for an international classification assessment.
+The record breaking performance will be recognised if the outcome of the athlete's classification assessment validates the original sport class and he/she is allocated a Confirmed “C” or Review “R” fixed date sport class status.*

 ### Classification